Irrelevant Vertices for the Planar Disjoint Paths Problem: Irrelevant vertices in graphs of large treewidth

-We define ${\bf in}(L)=(L\cup C_{r})\cap D_{r}$ and observe that ${\bf in}(L)$ is a biconnected outerplanar graph formed by $C_{r}$ and the segments of ${\cal Q}$.
-As ${\cal Q}$ is convex, one of the faces of ${\bf in}(L)$ contains the interior of $D_{0}$ and we call this face {\em central} face.
-We define the {\em segment tree} of ${\cal Q}$, denoted by $T({\cal Q}),$ as follows. \begin{itemize} \item let $T^-$ be the weak dual of ${\bf In}(L)$ rooted at the vertex that is the dual of its central face. \item Let $Q$ be the set of leaves of $T^-$.
-For each vertex $l\in Q$ do the following: Notice first that $l$ is the dual of a face $l^*$ of ${\bf in}(L)$.
-Let $W_{1},\ldots,W_{\rho_{l}}$ be the extremal segments in the boundary of this face.
+Notice that ${\bf in}_{D_{r}}(L)$ is the biconnected outerplanar graph formed if we dissolve all vertices of degree 2 in the graph that is formed by the union of $C_{r}$ and the segments of ${\cal Q}$.
+As ${\cal Q}$ is convex, one of the faces of ${\bf in}_{D_{r}}(L)$ contains the interior of $D_{0}$ and we call this face {\em central} face.
+We define the {\em segment tree} of ${\cal Q}$, denoted by $T({\cal Q}),$ as follows. \begin{itemize} \item Let $T^-$ be the weak dual of ${\bf in}_{D_{r}}(L)$ rooted at the vertex that is the dual of the central face. \item Let $Q$ be the set of leaves of $T^-$.
+For each vertex $l\in Q$ do the following: Notice first that $l$ is the dual of a face $l^*$ of ${\bf in}_{D_{r}}(L)$.
+Let $W_{1},\ldots,W_{\rho_{l}}$ be the extremal segments in the boundary of $l^*$ (notice that, by the convexity of ${\cal Q}$, for every $l$,\ $\rho_{l}\geq 1$).
 Then, for each $i\in\{1,\ldots,\rho_{l}\}$, create a new leaf $w_{i}$ corresponding to the extremal segment $W_{i}$ and make it adjacent to $l$. \end{itemize} The {\em height} of $T({\cal Q})$ is the maximum distance from its root to its leaves.
-The {\em real height} of $T({\cal Q})$ is the maximum number of vertices of degree $>2$ in a path from its root to its leaves plus one.
-The {\em dilation} of $T({\cal Q})$ is the maximum length of a path in it all whose internal vertices have degree 2 and are different from the root.
+The {\em real height} of $T({\cal Q})$ is the maximum number of internal vertices of degree at least $3$ in a path from its root to its leaves plus one.
+The {\em dilation} of $T({\cal Q})$ is the maximum length of a path all whose internal vertices have degree 2 and are different from the root.

+\begin{observation} Let $G$ be a plane graph and let ${\cal Q}=({\cal C},L)$ be a convex CL-configuration of $G$.
+Then the dilation of $T({\cal Q})$ is equal to the maximum cardinality of an equivalence class of $||$. \end{observation}

 \begin{observation} Let $G$ be a plane graph and let ${\cal Q}=({\cal C},L)$ be a convex CL-configuration of $G$.
 Then the height of $T({\cal Q})$ is upper bounded by the dilation of $T({\cal Q})$ multiplied by the real height of $T({\cal Q})$. \end{observation}